Skip to content

 Terminal window

-npx csszyx migrate --inject-todos
+npx @csszyx/cli migrate --inject-todos

 Inserts {/* @sz-todo: classname1, classname2 */} comments above JSX elements that still have unrecognized classes — a visual marker so you can grep or skim the diff to find what needs attention.